Tufts University: 19th century

-Miner's successor, Elmer Capen was the first president to be a Tufts alumnus.
+Miner's successor Elmer Capen was the first president to be a Tufts alumnus.
 During his time, one of the earliest innovators was Amos Dolbear.
 In 1875, as chair of the physics department, he installed a working telephone which connected his lab in Ballou Hall to his home on Professors Row.
 Two years later Alexander Graham Bell would receive the patent.
 Dolbear's work in Tufts was later continued by Marconi and Tesla.
 Other famous scholars include William Leslie Hooper who in addition to serving as acting president, designed the first slotted armature for dynamos.
 His student at the college, Frederick Stark Pearson, would eventually become one of America's pioneers of the electrical power industry.
 He became responsible for the development of the electric power and electric streetcar systems which many cities in South America and Europe used.
 Another notable figure is Stephen M. Babcock who developed the first practical test to determine the amount of butterfat in milk.
 Since its development in the college, the Babcock Test has hardly been modified.
 Expansion of the chemistry and biology departments were largely led by scholars Arthur Michael, who was one of the first organic chemists in the U.S., and John Sterling Kingsley, who was one of the first scholars of comparative anatomy.

 P. T. Barnum was one of the earliest benefactors of Tufts College, and the Barnum Museum of Natural History (Barnum Hall) was constructed in 1884 with funds donated by him to house his collection of animal specimens and the stuffed hide of Jumbo the elephant, who would become the university's mascot.
-The building stood until April 14, 1975, when fire gutted Barnum Hall, destroying the entire collection.
+The building stood until April 14, 1975, when a fire gutted Barnum Hall, destroying the entire collection.

 On July 15, 1892, the Tufts Board of Trustees voted "that the College be opened to women in the undergraduate departments on the same terms and conditions as men."
 Metcalf Hall opened in 1893 and served as the dormitory for women.
 At the same meeting, the trustees voted to create a graduate school faculty and to offer the PhD degree in biology and chemistry.
 In 1893 the Medical School opened and in 1899 the Boston Dental College was integrated into the university.
 In 1890, the Department of Electrical Engineering was created, and in 1892–1893 the course of three-year program in civil engineering was extended to four years.
 With the advent of the four-year program the degrees granted were bachelor of civil or electrical engineering.
 Tufts College added the Department of Mechanical Engineering and the Department of Chemical Engineering in 1894 and 1898, respectively.
 In 1898, the trustees voted to formally establish an undergraduate College of Engineering.